 Most cottages have water systems that need to be drained each fall.
 It’s a pain, but you’ve got to get the water out so it won’t freeze, expand and break pipes and the pump during winter.
 Draining in the fall is usually easier than what you need to do in the spring, though risky.
 If you don’t get all the water out, you could have plumbing repairs to do next spring.
 And even if you do get all the water out this fall, you still have to fill the system with water again next spring to get it working again.
 This is where two small modifications can help when it comes time for closing the cottage.
 Autumn is the ideal time to make them happen.

+The fittings above allow compressed air to be added to a seasonal water system to blow all water out of pipes and fixtures.
+Note that the tire valve for blowing out the system with air is connected to a tap outlet with a female garden hose fitting.
 Do you have a small air compressor?
 Many people do these days, especially cottage owners who are into air nailers and power tools.
 And if you’re not, maybe your cottage neighbour has a compressor.
 Compressed air offers the fastest way to boost the speed and safety of your water system draining task.
 All you need is a few small fittings that allow air to be pumped into your pressure tank.
 Assemble fittings that allow air to be pumped into the tank through the drain tap, put about 10 psi of air into the tank, then open taps here and there one at a time until water stops coming out, leaving only a flow of air.

 Of all the cottage chores out there, filling the water system to get it going in the spring is usually the most frustrating.
 Any experienced cottage owner knows this.
 The refilling operation is called priming, but it doesn’t have to be a headache.
 Add a few fittings to your water system now that it’s drained, and you’ll have a much easier time next spring.

-The drawing here shows how to use simple plumbing fittings to allow your cottage water system to be primed from the lake side.
+The drawing below shows how to use simple plumbing fittings to allow your cottage water system to be primed from the lake side.
 By pushing water up from the end of the intake line, instead of hauling water up from the lake by hand in buckets and dribbling it down into the pump from inside the cottage, you’ll enjoy a much less frustrating time when you fire up the system in spring.

 I first designed and installed this system in the mid-1990s, and the whole thing depends on a simple hand pump for pushing water up from the lake.
 The best I’ve found so far is called the Guzzler.
 It’s designed for use in boats so you can buy these pumps and find replacement parts at cottage country marinas.